-The growth kinetics showed in Figure 1, revealed different responses at different metal concentrations.
+The growth kinetics shown in Figure 1, revealed different responses at different metal concentrations.

 Fig.1.
-Increasing concentrations effect of (a) Cadmium (500 - 1000 - 1500 - 2000 - 2500 mg/L), (b) Zinc (300 - 400 - 500 - 600 mg/L) and (c) Copper (20 - 50 - 100 - 200 mg/L), on B. fungorum strain Bf01 growth in SLP liquid medium
+Increasing concentrations effect of (a) Cadmium (500 - 1000 - 1500 - 2000 - 2500 mg/L), (b) Zinc (300 - 400 - 500 - 600 mg/L), and (c) Copper (20 - 50 - 100 - 200 mg/L), on B. fungorum strain Bf01 growth in SLP liquid medium

-The effect of Cd, Zn and Cu on cell growth of strain B. fungorum Bf01 cultured in the SLP medium was investigated.
+The effect of Cd, Zn, and Cu on the cell growth of strain B. fungorum Bf01 cultured in the SLP medium was investigated.
 From the bacterial growth curves with and without metals, the kinetics followed the same appearance, except for the long lag phase of growth with metals kinetics.
-For the control, rapid growth could be observed and the lag phase does not exceed 1-2h, however it was approximately 8h for growth with metals.
-In contrast, growth inhibition was observed for the growth curves of Cd2000, Zn500 and Cu100, indicating that strain B. fungorum Bf01 was able to tolerate very high concentrations of metals Cd, Zn and Cu, when cells were cultured over 96h.
-Furthermore, the growth of Bf01 was inversely proportional to the metals concentrations.
-This could be due to a significant bacteria toxicity, probably caused by a cell morphology alteration (Zhang and Min 2010, Chatterjee, Ghosh and Mukherjea 2011).
-Indeed, it has been shown previously for other Burkholderia species (Xu, et al. 2009) that such behavior is due to heavy metal ion deposition, precipitation could be occurring between heavy metals and microbially secreted EPS (Vishan, Sivaprakasam and Kalamdhad 2017, Naveed, et al. 2019, You, et al. 2021).
+For the control, rapid growth could be observed and the lag phase does not exceed 1-2h, however, it was approximately 8h for growth with metals.
+In contrast, growth inhibition was observed for the growth curves of Cd2000, Zn500, and Cu100, indicating that strain B. fungorum Bf01 was able to tolerate very high concentrations of metals Cd, Zn, and Cu when cells were cultured over 96h.
+Furthermore, the growth of Bf01 was inversely proportional to the metal concentrations.
+This could be due to significant bacteria toxicity, probably caused by a cell morphology alteration (Zhang and Min 2010, Chatterjee, Ghosh and Mukherjea 2011).
+Indeed, it has been shown previously for other Burkholderia species (Xu, et al. 2009) that such behavior is due to heavy metal ion deposition, precipitation of organic functional groups, or metal sequestration, considering that adsorption and/or complexation could be occurring between heavy metals and microbially secreted EPS (Vishan, Sivaprakasam and Kalamdhad 2017, Naveed, et al. 2019, You, et al. 2021).

-To evaluate the metal tolerance of strain Bf01, growth reduction rates in the presence of different concentrations of Cd, Zn and Cu were established at two different times (24h and 50h), and were represented in the following histograms (Figure 2).
+To evaluate the metal tolerance of strain Bf01, growth reduction rates in the presence of different concentrations of Cd, Zn, and Cu were established at two different times (24h and 50h), and were represented in the following histograms (Figure 2).